MenkeTechnologies/zpwr/README.md

 - keybindings to save to mysql learning table
 - functions to search from mysql learning table
 - functions, `redo <number...>` and `rsql <number...>`, to modify mysql learning table
-- keybinding formats newlines and spaces before saving to mysql learning database
+- zle keybinding formats newlines and spaces before saving to mysql learning database
 - oh my zsh plugins loading based on OS
 - tmux keybindings based on OS
 - custom banner commands when new shell is launched